jedbrooke/golem-auto-editor/README.md

 for more info run ```python3 requestor.py --help```

+so far I have only tested it on ubuntu 20.04

+## Dependancies
+ - python packages:
+    - yapapi
+ - ffmpeg and ffprobe

+if you want to modify or build the docker image yourself you will need some additional dependancies:
+ - docker
+ - gvmkit-build

 ## What is Auto-Editor?
 [Auto-Editor](https://auto-editor.com/) is a command line tool to automate some simple video editiing tasks, such as cutting out silence and dead-space.
 Great for students who want to watch lecture videos in less time, or content creators editing a long interview.